centreon/centreon-documentation/cloud/getting-started/architecture.md

 title: Architecture of Centreon Cloud
 ---

-Your Centreon platform consists of a central server provided by Centreon, and by pollers that you install in your infrastructure.
+Your Centreon Cloud platform consists of a central server provided by Centreon, and of pollers that you install in your infrastructure.

 * **Central server**:
   * The central server is provided to you by Centreon, ready to use.